 Perhaps because I was born in June I have always been drawn to pearls.
 I remember my first piece of “good jewelry,” a cultured pearl birthstone ring set in 14k gold, given to me by my parents on my 13th birthday.

-From that day on, pearls have been a mainstay of my jewelry wardrobe – as I suspect they are in yours.
-So let’s review some tips on how best to wear them, because whether it’s the natural, the cultured, or costume variety, we OBJ girls simply love our pearls!
+From that day on, pearls have been a mainstay of my jewelry wardrobe…as I suspect they are in yours.
+So let’s review some tips on how to wear pearls, because whether they’re the cultured or costume variety, we OBJ girls simply love our pearls!

 Pearls for Any Occasion

-For a professional look try teaming a pearl choker or matinee-length necklace with a dress and jacket.
-Or wear two long strands of pearls with a good shirt and jeans on a more casual day.
-Simple pearl studs are my daytime go-to’s; they seem to light up the face more than any other style.
+For a workday look I like to team a pearl choker or matinee-length necklace with a dress or suit.
+On Casual Fridays I might wear two long strands of pearls with a good shirt and jeans.
+Simple pearl studs are my daytime go-to earrings; they seem to light up my face more than any other style.

-Finally, to update pearls you already own, consider adding a faux jeweled brooch to your favorite necklace or bracelet.
+Finally, to update pearls you already own, consider adding a jeweled brooch to your favorite necklace or bracelet.
 I recently found a costume piece from the ‘60s hiding in an old jewelry box of my mother’s.
 I pinned it to a multi-strand pearl necklace and voilà – I felt just like Audrey Hepburn in “Breakfast at Tiffany’s.”

 Happy Birthday to all you June birthday babies!
 To learn the best way to care for your pearls, click here.